dbcook/cave-servo/README.md

 * Four 5V/12V accessory connectors to support numerous USB and 12V accessories
 * Power meter on the servos with "dark mode" display disable
 * An all-analog ST4 style motion hand paddle with a rate control for vintage style operation
-* CPU module programmable from the front panel
+* CPU and WiFi modules programmable from the front panel
 * Electronics housed in a Seahorse SE540 weatherproof case.
+* IP67 rated dust/moisture proof connectors almost everywhere
-The system will have good moisture resistance even with the lid open, and excellent resistance with the lid closed.
+* Good moisture resistance even with the lid open, and excellent resistance with the lid closed.
 * Near silent high end computer cooling fan with speed control

 ### Progress So Far